mpdcampbell/selfhosted-services/README.md

 # selfhosted-services
 A summary of the services I host.<br />
-All services are sitting behind authelia 2FA with routing via traefik.<br />
+All services are sitting behind Authelia 2FA with routing via Traefik.<br />
 Services are hosted as docker containers on a linux home server.<br />
 Only config file in repo is the docker-compose.yml.<br />